yuriteixeira/nordea-sas-mastercard-transactions/README.md

 # Nordea and SAS Mastercard transactions

-This node script will fetch those transactions for you and output a json, so you import this data and maybe archive it or send it to an API, like the [YNAB API](https://www.youneedabudget.com/introducing-ynabs-api/) (which motivated me to write this, since I'm too lazy to add the entries manually :P)
+This node script will fetch those transactions for you and either send it to ynab through its API (only sas mastercard supports this for now) or output a json (nordea), so you import this data.

+## Before using...

+You will need to get your Ynab access token, account id and budget id.
+See how to get those here: https://api.youneedabudget.com

 ## Usage